Perdido Key: Ecology

 Perdido Key has deep, sandy soils.
 In the undeveloped parts of the island, swales between dunes host a patchwork of mesic flatwoods, coastal scrub, and coastal grasslands.
 Those habitats may be flooded by storm surges, after which they are colonized by salt-tolerant species.
 Swampy areas north of the dunes are drained by creeks.
 Salt marshes occur along the north side of the island.

 A long-term survey of the Perdido Key unit of the Gulf Islands National Seashore identified 384 plant species.
 Four plant species on the island are of concern for conservation.
 Chrysopsis godfreyi (Godfrey's goldenaster) is rated "imperiled" on the NatureServe conservation status scale.
 Schizachyrium maritimum (gulf bluestem) and Polygonum smallianum (largeleaf jointweed) are rated "vulnerable" on the NatureServe conservation status scale.
 Crocanthemum arenicola (syn.
 Helianthemum arenicola) (gulf coast frostweed) has a limited distribution, occurring only along the north coast of the Gulf of Mexico, from Franklin County, Florida to Harrison County, Mississippi.

-Animals found on Perdido Key include the endangered Perdido Key beach mouse and two nesting shorebirds, Charadrius nivosus (snow plover) and Sternula antillarum (least tern).
+Animals found on Perdido Key include the endangered Perdido Key beach mouse and two nesting shorebirds, Anarhynchus nivosus (snowy plover) and Sternula antillarum (least tern).
 Loggerhead sea turtles (Caretta caretta) occasionally lay eggs in nests on the island.
 Ridley sea turtles (Lepidochyles spp.) have left nests on the island on rare occasions.
 Various shorebirds and migrating birds use the island for resting and foraging.